Joppeur/PowerShell-scripts/README.md

 (Supports any filetypes, just remember to change the code.
 Sort is based on file creation time.)

 To run:
-1. Place the script SortToFolders.ps1 to the folder containing files you want to sort.
+1. Place the simple-filesort script to the folder containing files you want to sort.
 2. Right-click the script and choose "Run with Powershell.

 The script will prompt your for confirmation before moving any files.